linagora/openpaas-gatling/README.md

  - `HUMAN_ACTION_MAX_DELAY` which is set to `15` by default.
 The maximum amount of seconds between 2 human actions.
  - `AUTHENTICATION_STRATEGY` which is set to `basic` by default (you can use `lemonldap` instead)
  - `LEMONLDAP_PORTAL_HOSTNAME` which is set to `auth.latest.integration-open-paas.org` by default.
+ - `PLATFORM_ADMIN_USER` is the user name of the platform administrator.
+ - `PLATFORM_ADMIN_PWD` is the password of the platform administrator.

 For example, to run with OpenPaaS port `8000`: